-Become a bondholder.
 A bond is a recognition of the issuing body's debt.
-The bond has a fixed term, an interest rate that entitles the holder to a periodic coupon** and a redemption price at maturity*.
+The bond has a fixed term, an interest rate that entitles the holder to periodic coupons and a redemption at maturity.

 A bond has a fixed borrowing term.
 In practice, its issuer borrows the funds for a set period of time, and you can then take out one or several bonds.
 Each bond represents a participation in this loan.